jens-koster/the-free-data-stack/tfds-config/readme.md

 - `DELETE /api/configs/{config_name}` - Delete a configuration

 ### secrets
-If a file has an api key or something in it, just put it in the tfds/secrets folder and it stays on your disk.
+If a file has an api key or something in it, put it in the /opt/tfds/secrets folder and it stays on your disk. tfds-config looks in:
+/opt/tfds/secrets - whihc is a regular folder /opt/tfds/config - which is a symlink to the yaml_data folder in the git repo.